maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Duration of storage:

-During the login process, no data points are stored on servers of the Me GbR.
+During the login process, no data points are stored on servers of the Clarity UG.

 ###### Involved third parties: